-Over the years I’ve produced thousands of products made with shea butter directly from our factory based in Essan, Africa, and often get asked the question, "does shea butter expire?" from our customers looking to store large amounts of shea butter for an extended period of time.
+Over the years I’ve produced thousands of products made with shea butter directly from our factory based in Essan, Africa, and often get asked the question, "Does Shea Butter Go Bad?" from our customers looking to store large amounts of shea butter for an extended period of time.

-As a general rule, raw shea butter will expire 24 months after it's manufactured.
+As a general rule, raw shea butter will go bad 24 months after it's manufactured.
 However, "Refined" shea butter can last significantly longer, but lacks many of the benefits from raw shea butter.
-Not storing shea butter correctly can cause it to expire at a much faster rate quicker.
+Not storing shea butter correctly can cause it to expire at a much faster rate.

 Unfortunately, all good things must come to an end, and the lifespan of shea butter is no exception.
 However, there are a few things you should know.